ingo/ingo.github.io/_recipes/cacio_non_pepe.md

 ---
-title: Cacio non Pepe
+author: Ingo Muschenetz
 category: Entrees
 description: A delightful pasta dish with a rich, creamy cheese sauce.
 Perfect for a quick dinner or a cozy lunch.
+difficulty: medium
+favorite: null
-image: placeholder.jpg
+image: cacio_non_pepe.jpg
 size: 4 servings
+spicy: null
 time: 30 minutes
-author: Ingo Muschenetz
-favorite:
-veggie: ✓
+title: Cacio non Pepe
-vegan:
+vegan: null
-spicy:
-difficulty: medium
+veggie: "\u2713"
 ---
 This recipe is a twist on the classic Italian dish, Cacio e Pepe.
 Instead of using traditional ingredients, this recipe introduces a new flavor profile while maintaining the creamy, cheesy goodness of the original dish.

 ### Ingredients